Bio

 The Stats page pulls together posts relating to career facts and figures.
 How many days has Last One Laughing UK been Top 10 and in how many countries?
 What are the viewing figures of other shows like?
 How many social media followers does he have, compared to other comedians?
 How are his Netflix specials doing?

 Links on the Stats page also show that, when analysing British comedians, he is 2nd only to Ricky Gervais, in terms of numbers of followers on social media (Jimmy surpassed 20 million in May 2026) and the 2 of them are also the biggest Brits in terms of Netflix “hours viewed” – here.
-In terms of YouTube Views Jimmy is in a league of his own – see Billion View Comic heading on the Stats page.
+In terms of YouTube Views Jimmy is in a league of his own – see the Billion View Comic heading on the Stats page.

 Don’t just take my word for it – Ticket Source did some analysis in 2022 and found Jimmy to be the #1 “most influential” British comedian (Ricky was #2).
 See here.